-Various studies report on mathematical models to predict the behavior of experimental and clinical wounds and to gain insight into which elements of the wound healing response might have a substantial influence on the contraction Tranquillo and Murray (1992); Olsen et al. (1995); Barocas and Tranquillo (1997); Dallon et al. (1999); McDougall et al. (2006); Koppenol (2017); Menon et al. (2017) to name a few.
-This study uses the morphoelastic model for burn wound contraction that has been developed by Koppenol in 2017 Koppenol and Vermolen (2017).
-Morphoelasticity is based on the following principle Hall (2008): the total deformation is decomposed into a deformation as a result of growth or shrinkage and a deformation as a result of mechanical forces.
-In a mathematical context, one considers the following three coordinate systems: \mathbf{X} , $\mathbf{X}e(t)$, and $\mathbf{x}(t)$, which, respectively, represent the initial coordinate system, the equilibrium at time t that results due to growth or shrinkage, and the current coordinate system that results due to growth or shrinkage and mechanical deformation.
-Assuming sufficient regularity, the deformation gradient tensor is written by in which the tensor Z represents the deformation gradient tensor due to growth or shrinkage, and A represents the deformation gradient due to mechanical forces Hall (2008); Goriely and Amar (2006); Rodriguez et al. (1994).
+Various studies report on mathematical models to predict the behavior of experimental and clinical wounds and to gain insight into which elements of the wound healing response might have a substantial influence on the contraction (Tranquillo and Murray 1992; Olsen et al. 1995; Barocas and Tranquillo 1997; Dallon et al. 1999; McDougall et al. 2006; Koppenol 2017; Menon et al. 2017) to name a few.
+This study uses the morphoelastic model for burn wound contraction that has been developed by Koppenol and Vermolen (2017).
+Morphoelasticity bases on the following principle (Hall 2008): the total deformation is decomposed into a deformation because of growth or shrinkage and a deformation because of mechanical forces.
+In a mathematical context, one considers the following three coordinate systems: $\mathbf{X}$ , $\mathbf{X}e(t)$ , and $\mathbf{x}(t)$ , which, respectively, represent the initial coordinate system, the equilibrium at time t that results because of growth or shrinkage, and the current coordinate system that results because of growth or shrinkage and mechanical deformation.
+Assuming sufficient regularity, the deformation gradient tensor is written by in which the tensor Z represents the deformation gradient tensor because of growth or shrinkage, and A represents the deformation gradient because of mechanical forces (Hall 2008; Goriely and Amar 2006; Rodriguez et al. 1994).

-$$\mathbf{F} = \frac{\partial \mathbf{x}}{\partial \mathbf{X}} = \frac{\partial \mathbf{x}}{\partial \mathbf{X}e} \quad \frac{\partial \mathbf{X}e}{\partial \mathbf{X}} = \mathbf{A}\mathbf{Z},\tag{1}$$
+$$\mathbf{F} = \frac{\partial \mathbf{x}}{\partial \mathbf{X}} = \frac{\partial \mathbf{x}}{\partial \mathbf{X}e} \frac{\partial \mathbf{X}e}{\partial \mathbf{X}} = \mathbf{AZ},\tag{1}$$

-Given Koppenol's morphoelastic model for skin contraction Koppenol and Vermolen (2017), we analyse stability around equilibria in a one-dimensional environment to study the parametric dependence of stable and unstable solutions.
+Given Koppenol's morphoelastic model for skin contraction (Koppenol and Vermolen 2017), we analyse stability around equilibria in a one-dimensional environment to study the parametric dependence of stable and unstable solutions.
 We use a linear stability analysis with Fourier series, where the transformations represent perturbations around equilibria.
 Such a stability analysis on morphoelastic models is new in the literature.
 We analyse the nonlinear equations as a system of equations, and we provide stability conditions.
 Here we distinguish between the entire continuous problem, which represents the actual solution, and the semi-discrete problem, which is the solution of a semi-discrete solution method.
 We show that stability of the continuous system implies stability of the semi-discrete stable system.
 Next to stability conditions, we call attention to the effects of system instability regarding the real-life wound contraction.
 We further discuss particular components of the model that we can adapt to bring the model closer to reality.
 The results in this article together form an entirely recent addition to the existing morphoelastic model for skin contraction.

 The organization of this paper is as follows.
-Section 2 presents the mathematical model and Section 3 presents the stability analysis.
-Subsequently, Section 4 presents the numerical method that is used to approximate the solution and Section 5 presents the numerical validation of the stability constraints and a biological interpretation of (in)stability.
-Finally, Section 6 presents the conclusion and discussion.
+Section 2 presents the mathematical model and Sect.
+3 presents the stability analysis.
+Subsequently, Sect.
+4 presents the numerical method that is used to approximate the solution and Sect.
+5 presents the numerical validation of the stability constraints and a biological interpretation of (in)stability.
+Finally, Sect.
+6 presents the conclusion and discussion.